 The rim of the glass is dipped in sugar, and it's garnished with a long slice of lemon peel.

-By this point, our merry group was getting along well.
-As you can tell from the photo above, there weren't a lot of us.
+By this point, our lively group was getting along well.
+As you can tell from the photo above, there wasn't a lot of us.

 3. Tujague's Restaurant

-Our third stop of the night was a 10-minute walk away.
+Our third stop of the New Orleans cocktail tour was a 10-minute walk away.

 Founded in 1856, Tujague's Restaurant (823 Decatur St) is New Orleans' second oldest restaurant.